Pressure reduction in the supply system

-Remove the No. 9 fuse (fuel pump fuse) from the right fuse box
+Remove the fuel pump fuse from the fuse box

-Start the engine and let it run until the fuel line runs out of fuel.
-After that, the engine will stall.
+Start the engine and let it run until the fuel is completely exhausted from the fuel line.
+After this, the engine will stall.

 Insert the fuse.